 Their goal since their opening day has always been the same.
 To show the world the art that is trees, how to plant trees, and the process of cutting them down and processing them into items we use in our everyday life.

 Learning can be the most powerful thing someone can do, so even learning about trees could shed some light on an area previously unknown to you.

-3. Kiwanis Park
+3. Take a breath at Kiwanis Park

 Taking time off from the daily adventures of a new city can be crucial to maintaining moments throughout the vacation.
-Kiwanis Park is the perfect place to put your feet up and relax before setting sail to your next adventures.
+Kiwanis Park is the perfect place to put your feet up and relax before setting sail for your next adventures.

 This little theater hosts everything from movies to comedy shows.
 You can either look at some of the classic films they put on display or buy a ticket to one of the numerous performances they have on.

 5. Enjoy the local community at Angelina County Farmers Market

 When you walk into a new city, you are sure to see things that you don’t see in your home city, and when you see these things, you may have the impulse to buy everything and take it home.

 Save that money and head to the Angelina County Farmers Market.
 This market is where you can find authentic local items made by the local people.